|Weight:||Spot Price:||Buy Price:|

 For larger amounts or those seeking added liquidity, UK investors can buy Canadian Maple Silver Bullion Coin “monster boxes” and own them in allocated and segregated storage in GoldCore Secure Storage.

-GoldCore provide our British clients fully insured secure storage facilities in the safest vaults in the safest jurisdictions in the world – in Zurich, London, Hong Kong and Singapore.
+GoldCore provides our British clients fully insured secure storage facilities in the safest vaults in the safest jurisdictions in the world – in Zurich, London, Hong Kong and Singapore.